List of Rookie Blue characters: Noelle Williams

 Melanie Nicholls-King portrays Noelle Williams.
-Another training officer and veteran of the police force, she hoped to become head of 15 Division but was beaten out by Frank Best.
+Another training officer and veteran of the police force, she hoped to become head of her police platoon but was beaten out by Frank Best.
 Noelle is not only great at her job, but she is also an invaluable mentor for the rookies in her division.
 During the first season, she was trying to get pregnant with the aid of hormone injections.
 She was caught by Traci who subsequently helped her.
 In episode 9 of season 2, she and Frank Best kiss, embarking on a relationship.
 It is revealed in the finale of season 2 that Noelle is pregnant with Frank Best's child and in the beginning of the third season, she is keeping it a secret.
 In episode 9 of season 3, she goes into labour a month early and delivers a healthy baby girl named Olivia.
 In season 4, she becomes engaged to Staff Sergeant Frank Best after he proposes to her following a faked homicide involving officers Peck and Epstein.
 On their wedding day, Noelle goes missing, and Traci discovers that she is planning to ditch the wedding because she had found a possibly-cancerous lump in her breast.
 She is later convinced to go through with the wedding, and has since been optimistic about her recovery.
 In season 6 she returns to 15 Division to help clear Shaw's name after undercover IA officer Juliet Ward discovers that the corrupt Commissioner Santana was planning to cover up his misdeeds by pinning everything on Shaw.